xalpol12/kuka-ar/README.md

 Side project that was created for an easier Android app development.
 It sends data similar in values and identical in form as `KukaComm`, but those values are mocked on the server side.
 It is used when implementing new features or debugging an Android app.
 Eliminates the need for a robot or a robot connection access.

 ### `Andorid app`
-In order to recevie data and work properly, both applications have to be connected to the same network.
+In order to receive data and work properly, both applications have to be connected to the same network.

 ## Usage
 After [installation](#install):
-1. Open an appp
+1. Open an app
 2. Enter valid server IP address
 3. Open bottom navigation menu
 4. Robot actions: